Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 -- When the lie's so big, Frank Zappa

-generation gets into political power, I think we will see greater receptivity to
+into political power, I think we will see greater receptivity to the

 -- Elon Musk, world's richest man [1047]

-promising development innovation in the treatment of mental illness and also
+development innovation in the treatment of mental illness and also some

 -- Prof. David Nutt